TerraMod/TerraMod/README.md

 During early development TerraMod is going through rapid prototying.
 The third and final iteration of the framework is currently in development and is going to incorperate the following improvements:

-   * Migrating to an ORM
    * Automated gem installation on app installation
    * Framework provided job support via cron
    * Apache deployment
    * User accounts and permissions
    * App upgrading process
-   * Framework upgrading process
-   * Formalize Nexus API, add security, move into framework
+   * Formalize Nexus RPC API, add security, move into framework
    * Finish Nexus setup features

 Once the framework is no longer changing in large ways focus will shift to the development of hardware components and applications.